 The Epiphany House Espresso Blend was blended and roasted for you by Case Coffee Roasters.
 This is a seasonally changing blend made up of fresh crop coffees that are sourced directly at origin.
 We specifically select components that create a rich, chocolatey cup with a creamy mouthfeel.
 It is tailored to be a versatile coffee that is delicious as espresso, with milk or black.

 Very well balanced.
 Nice chocolaty flavor as cortado.
 Not much nuance.
-Brew 36g at 252.
+Brew 36g at 252 for 30 sec.

 Excellent for lattes, very smooth.